About Us

 Diversity Institute

-Magnet is a digital social innovation platform founded at Toronto Metropolitan University, formerly known as Ryerson University.
-Magnet’s mission is to accelerate inclusive economic growth for all in Canada by advancing careers, businesses and communities.
-The Magnet Network includes all relevant stakeholders involved in fostering economic growth and opportunity, including community partners, employers, post-secondary job boards, and job seekers across Canada.
+Magnet is a digital social innovation platform based at Toronto Metropolitan University whose mission is to accelerate inclusive economic growth for all in Canada by advancing careers, businesses and communities.